solygambas/unity-projects/Hero Born/README.md

 - scripting camera behavior.
 - working with the Unity physics system : Rigidbody, colliders and triggers.

+### Game mechanics

+- handling jumps with enumerations and layer masks.
+- shooting projectiles by instantiating and cleaning up objects.
+- creating a game manager with the get and set properties.
+- creating a GUI to display player stats.
+- adding win and loss conditions.
+- pausing and restarting the game.

 Based on [Learning C# by Developing Games with Unity 2021](https://www.amazon.com/Learning-Developing-Games-Unity-2021/dp/1801813949) by Harrison Ferrone (6th Edition, 2021).